LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Using LUDVIG for downstream tasks

 DINOv2~\citep{oquab2024dinov2} is a self-supervised vision model recognized for its generalization capabilities.
 In this work, we aggregate the patch-level representations produced by DINOv2 with registers~\citep{darcet2024registers} into a high resolution and fine-grained 3D semantic representation.

-\vsp \paragraph{Construction of 2D feature maps.} We construct the 2D feature maps using a combination of a sliding windows mechanism and dimensionality reduction of the original DINOv2 features.
-Specifically, we i) extract DINOv2 patch-level representations across multiple overlapping crops of the training images, ii) apply dimensionality reduction over the set of all patch embeddings, ii) upsample and aggregate the dimensionality-reduced patch embeddings to obtain pixel-level features for each image.
-The process is illustrated in Figure~\ref{fig:appendix-sliding-windows}.
+\myparagraph{Construction of 2D feature maps} We construct the 2D feature maps using a combination of a sliding windows mechanism and dimensionality reduction of the original DINOv2 features.
+Specifically, we i) extract DINOv2 patch-level representations across multiple overlapping crops of each image, ii) apply dimensionality reduction over the set of all patch embeddings, ii) upsample and aggregate the dimensionality-reduced patch embeddings to obtain pixel-level features for each image.
+The process is illustrated in Fig.~\ref{fig:appendix-sliding-windows}.
 This approach enhances the granularity of spatial representations by aggregating patch-level representations to form pixel-level features.
+To favor the first principal components, known to focus on the foreground objects~\citep{oquab2024dinov2}, the features are re-weighted by the eigenvalues of the PCA decomposition.

-\vsp \paragraph{Segmentation with uplifted DINOv2 features.} The 2D feature maps from the $m$ training views are uplifted using Eq.~(\ref{eq:uplifting}) and the resulting 3D features are then re-projected into any viewing direction $d$ using Eq.~(\ref{eq:rendering}) to compute rendered 2D features $(\hat{F}_{d,p})$.
+\myparagraph{Segmentation with uplifted DINOv2 features} The 2D feature maps from the $m$ views are uplifted using Eq.~(\ref{eq:uplifting_matrix}) from the main paper, and the resulting 3D features are re-projected into any viewing direction $d$ using Eq.~(\ref{eq:rendering}) from the main paper to compute rendered 2D features $(\hat{F}_{d,p})$.
 To obtain segmentation masks, we construct a score $P(\hat{F}_{d,p})$ for a 2D pixel $p$ to belong to the foreground, based on its corresponding rendered feature.
 More precisely, $P$ relies on the rendered \textit{foreground features} $\mathcal{F}_{\text{ref}} := (\hat{F}_{d_1,p})_{p\in \mathcal{P}}$ corresponding to the \textit{foreground mask} computed on the \textit{reference frame} $I_1$.
 We propose two approaches for constructing $P$.
-The first one is a simple approach that sets $P(\hat{F}_{d,p}) = \mathcal{S}_F(\hat{F}_{d,p}, \bar{F})$ where $\bar{F}$ is the average over foreground features $\mathcal{F}_{\text{ref}}$, and $\mathcal{S}_F$ {is defined based on the cosine similarity}.
+The first one is a simple approach that sets $P(\hat{F}_{d,p}) = \mathcal{S}_F(\hat{F}_{d,p}, \bar{F})$ where $\bar{F}$ is the average over foreground features $\mathcal{F}_{\text{ref}}$, and $\mathcal{S}_F$ is defined based on the cosine similarity.
 The second approach is more discriminative and first trains a logistic regression model $P$ on all rendered 2D features of the reference frame, so that the foreground features $\mathcal{F}_{\text{ref}}$ are assigned a positive label.
 Then $P(\hat{F}_{d,p})$ gives the probability that a pixel $p$ belongs to the foreground.
 The final mask is then obtained by thresholding.

 Experimentally, the second approach is extremely efficient when the set of \textit{foreground pixels} $\mathcal{P}$ covers the whole object to segment, so that $P$ captures all relevant features.
 This is the case when a whole \textit{reference mask} of the object is provided.
 When the \textit{foreground pixels} $\mathcal{P}$ does not cover the whole object, as with scribbles, $P$ can be discriminative to parts of the object that are not covered by $\mathcal{P}$.
 Therefore, we rely on the second approach for tasks where a reference mask is provided, and use the simpler first approach when only scribbles serve as reference.